Sharing knowledge and working collaboratively for world-class research outcomes

 The long history of Visiting Police Fellows at Griffith University commenced at the Centre of Excellence in Policing and Security back in 2007.

-Inspector Ray Brownhill commenced in 2017 as our current Visiting Police Fellow:
+Inspector Mark Menary commenced in 2018 as our current Visiting Police Fellow:

 Browse the home institutions of visitors and adjuncts to the Griffith Criminology Institute, Brisbane, Australia as well as the locations of PhD completions who now work and reside outside of Queensland.